In This Article

 What Are the NJ Sales Tax Gray Areas for Service Providers?

 When a service includes a tangible deliverable (printed materials, physical products), you may need to charge tax on the tangible portion.
 Digital products have their own rules.
-NJ taxes specified digital products but generally not SaaS.
+Cloud-access SaaS is generally exempt per TB-72 because the customer never takes possession of the software, but where SaaS functions as a taxable information service the result can differ.

 What Should I Do If I'm Unsure Whether My NJ Services Are Taxable?